The Connection of Theosophy to Tibet, Iran and Chaldea

 “As no statements contained in the records of the Secret Doctrine of the East are regarded as of any value by the world in general, and since, to be understood by and convince the reader, one has to quote names familiar to him, and use arguments and proofs out of documents which are accessible to all, the following facts may perhaps demonstrate that our assertions are not merely based on the teachings of Occult Records.”
 (The Eastern Gupta Vidya and the Kabalah, Collected Writings, Vol. 14, pg.
 172.)

-We will have to say, we are not satisfied with the myths, but to seek the truths underlying them.
+We will have to say, we are not satisfied with the myths and folklore, but to seek the truths or meanings underlying them.